propadata/itera/README.md

 # itera

+itera for promise iteration needs.

-mix generators and promises for better control flow.
+Mix generators and promises for better control flow.
 Made this for my personal workflow. \n  Most likely [co](https://www.npmjs.com/package/co) will probably be a better solution for you.